10 tips for organising your apparel exports to Europe

 - Increase your liquidity and flexibility by working with a factoring company.
 Such an organisation will transfer up to 80% of your order value to you right after the buyer has placed the order.
 See, for example, Accord Financial, Fashion Factoring and HSBC.

-- Check the ICC’s website for more background information on Incoterms.
+- See the ICC’s website for more background information on Incoterms.

 - Try to avoid an agreement where you, as an exporter, are responsible for transport and delivery, including clearance at customs, especially when dealing with first-time buyers.
 Go for FOB or EXW, since FOB is the most common and will be accepted by most buyers.
 In any case, avoid DDP.